 - Complex logistics for crew rotations and fuel management.

-- A “domino effect” at airports: Late arrivals of international flights from Europe lead to congestion for connecting flights, sometimes leaving travelers stranded while waiting for a new regional flight.
+- A “domino effect” at airports: Late arrivals of international flights from Europe lead to congestion for connecting flights in Asian hubs (Bangkok, Kuala Lumpur), sometimes leaving travelers stranded while waiting for a new regional flight.

 Which airlines are most affected?

-- Turkish Airlines: Its Istanbul hub (located further north) is generally less impacted, sometimes offering a good alternative, even though the airline also adjusts its flight plans.
+- Turkish Airlines: Its Istanbul hub (located further north) is generally less impacted, often offering a more stable alternative route, although highly sought after.

 Impact by major Southeast Asian destination